foxhoundsk/foxhoundsk.github.io/content/posts/mdb/multi-dimentional-body-cleanse.md

 isStarred: false
 ---

+N.B.
+You should question the validness of this post by asking your own inner wisdom.
+Always validating things with inner wisdom and verifying it with others, there is NO sacred being in this universe who tells always-true-story or the likes.
+You, as a sacred part of this universe, is capable of asking your inner wisdom virtually everything.

 As a being in this universe, we, human beings, have not only the Physical body that we can see or touch, but also the following:

 - Plasma Body